An in-depth look at the HP Inc. (HPQ) stock

 HP Inc. (NYSE:HPQ) trade information

-Sporting 0.53% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 13 when the HPQ stock price touched $19.97- or saw a rise of 0.88%.
-Year-to-date, HP Inc. shares have moved -3.67%, while the 5-day performance has seen it change 2.94%.
-Over the past 30 days, the shares of HP Inc. (NYSE:HPQ) have changed 2.41%.
-Short interest in the company has seen 20.19 Million shares shorted with days to cover at 1.91.
+Despite being -0.41% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the HPQ stock price touched $19.82- or saw a rise of 2.4%.
+Year-to-date, HP Inc. shares have moved -5.86%, while the 5-day performance has seen it change -0.79%.
+Over the past 30 days, the shares of HP Inc. (NYSE:HPQ) have changed 5.48%.
+Short interest in the company has seen 20.19 Million shares shorted with days to cover at 1.99.

-Wall Street analysts have a consensus price target for the stock at $20.23, which means that the shares’ value could jump 2.28% from current levels.
-The projected low price target is $13 while the price target rests at a high of $25.
-In that case, then, we find that the current price level is +26.39% off the targeted high while a plunge would see the stock lose -34.28% from current levels.

 HP Inc. (HPQ) estimates and forecasts